ENERZAi/OptimaV2-Docs/docs/guide/install.md

     ```

     If you want to force CMake using Clang, add this flag: `-DCMAKE_TOOLCHAIN_FILE=CMake/UseClang.cmake`.
 You also can force CMake using GCC via this flag: `-DCMAKE_TOOLCHAIN_FILE=CMake/UseGCC.cmake`.

     These CMake script will auto-detect compiler and use it.
 If you want to use specific compiler version, use this flag for Clang: `-DTARGET_LLVM_VERSION=VERSION` and this flag for GCC: `-DTARGET_GCC_VERSION=VERSION`.

     __Step 6.__ Build the runtime
     ```bash
     cmake --build build --target install
     ```

+    __Step 7.__ Generate python wheel

+    This is extra step for who want to build python wheels.

+    To generate wheel, you should enable python binding feature(`-DENABLE_PYTHON=ON`) and build with target `install`.

+    !!! note
+        To generate python wheel, it is not allowed to change install prefix to usual install path like `/usr` or `/usr/local`. `setup.py` copies built libraries in install path during build wheel and does not check files whether are part of the runtime or not.
+It may cause undesired behavior.
+To prevent this problem, use other paths or do not change install path.

+    `setup.py` in OptimaV2 Runtime re-uses built libraries rather than re-build entire runtime again.
+To inform `setup.py` to where is library located, enviroment variables are used.

+    ``` bash
+    INSTALL_PATH=<install_path> pip wheel --wheel-dir wheel-out Bindings/Python
+    ```

+    You can see built wheel file located in `wheel-out` folder.

 ## Troubleshooting
 1. Building MLIR fails with compiler or linker errors